Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 April 2026 17.55.35 UTC
+- WIB: Sabtu, 18 April 2026 18.46.38 UTC
-- WITA: Sabtu, 18 April 2026 18.55.35 UTC
+- WITA: Sabtu, 18 April 2026 19.46.38 UTC
-- WIT: Sabtu, 18 April 2026 19.55.35 UTC
+- WIT: Sabtu, 18 April 2026 20.46.38 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology